 Dropwizard is a high-performance but straightforward Java framework for rapid development of RESTful web services.
 It’s especially suitable for creating Java microservices.

 The Dropwizard framework pulls together several well-established Java libraries to provide you with a fast and distraction-free development platform.
 It comes with an embedded Jetty server, Google Guava, Logback, Hibernate Validator, Joda Time, and many other popular Java libraries.
-Besides, Dropwizard also contains Jersey with which you can build RESTful web services and Jackson for processing JSON.
-You can think of Dropwizard as a separate ecosystem that contains all the dependencies mentioned above bundled into a single package.
+Dropwizard also contains Jersey which you can use to build RESTful web services and Jackson for processing JSON.
+You can think of Dropwizard as a separate ecosystem that contains all the dependencies mentioned above, bundled into a single package.

-If you choose Dropwizard, you don’t have to spend much time on secondary functionalities like having to write your code for configuration, metrics, or logging.
+If you choose Dropwizard, you don’t have to spend much time on secondary functionalities such as having to write your code for configuration, metrics, or logging.
 Instead, you can focus on the primary business logic of your app and achieve maximum productivity.
 That’s why Dropwizard is often referred to as an operations-friendly Java framework.
-Getting started is not very hard if you have written Java before; the Dropwizard docs even have a simple Hello World example that can help you with the first steps.

 Grails: Groovy-based web application framework

 Grails is a web application framework that uses the Groovy programming language.
 Groovy is an object-oriented language for the Java platform that aims to enhance developer productivity.
 Its syntax is compatible with Java, and it’s compiled to JVM (Java Virtual Machine) bytecode.